Jumperkables/learning/c++/0006_efficient_type_choices/notes.md

-# Most Efficient Choices for Types
+# Choices for Types

+`cstd` types are generally used for compatability and portability.
+Inbuilts tned to be more optimised by the compiler, but the interpretation of some types may vary form platform to platform.

 ## 1. Ints and Numerics
 | **Use Case** | **Best Choice** | **Why?** |